 Texas Top Cop Shop, Inc. v.
-Merrick Garland
+Pamela Bondi

 Docket: No. 24-40792 (5th Cir.)

 The Hamilton Lincoln Law Institute (HLLI) filed an amicus brief with the U.S. Court of Appeals for the Fifth Circuit in the case Texas Top Cop Shop, Inc. v.
-Merrick Garland, opposing the Department of Justice’s emergency motion to stay a district court’s nationwide injunction against the enforcement of the Corporate Transparency Act (CTA).
+Pamela Bondi, in which the district enjoined enforcement of Corporate Transparency Act (CTA) because it exceeded Congress’s authority.

 HLLI argues that the CTA is unconstitutional and that the district court’s injunction is critical to protecting the Fourth Amendment rights of business owners.
 The Fourth Amendment protects individuals from unreasonable searches and seizures by the government and is intended to protect Americans’ privacy rights.
 The CTA requires many businesses, including corporations and limited liability companies (LLCs), to submit personal ownership information to a federal database accessible by law enforcement without a warrant or suspicion of a crime, which HLLI argues tramples Fourth Amendment rights under the guise of fighting crime.